1. Mile End Park

 - The Children's Park and Pavilion.
 At the park's southern end, this is another large children's play area.

 In addition, there is the Mile End Leisure Centre & Stadium.
-The leisure centre is equipped with a large gym, group exercise studios and 25 metre swimming pool.
-The athletics stadium, upgraded in 2011 before the 2012 London Olympics, is UKA graded and was the American athletics team’s base for the Olympic games.
+The leisure centre is equipped with a large gym, group exercise studios, and 25 metre and teaching swimming pools.
+The athletics stadium, upgraded in 2011 before the 2012 London Olympics, is UKA graded and was the American athletics team’s base for the 2012 Olympic games.

-Continue south from the leisure centre to find a large and popular skate park, a 650-metre go-kart track operated by Revolution Karting.
+Continue south from the leisure centre to find a large and popular skate park, and the adjacent 650-metre go-kart track operated by Revolution Karting.
 Prices for karting start at £25.

 Mile End Park aims to be self-funding, using income from the shops and restaurants underneath the Green Bridge.
 It is cared for by Park Rangers and the Friends of Mile End Park, who organise regular litter-pick days.
 MAP